 The first revolutionary initiative in taxation was taken by local Soviets which, deprived of any other sources of revenue, began to levy "contributions" from well-to-do citizens on arbitrary assessments.
-But, as the central authority gradually began to assert itself, this procedure, notwithstanding its revolutionary credentials, encountered strong opposition from the People's Commissariat of Finance (Narkomfin), partly, perhaps, as an offence to financial purists, partly as an encroachment on the taxing prerogatives of the central government.3 At the end of March 1918 the commissariat issued a circular to local authorities prohibiting this practice.4 The local Soviets, supported by the People's Commissariat of Internal Affairs, protested against this interference with their autonomous rights.
-VTsIK, by ruling in their favour, gave its implicit support to the system of "contributions"; 1 and the right of local Soviets to cover their requirements by raising taxes was recognized in the constitution of the RSFSR.
-This was the starting-point for a controversy between central and local authorities.2 At a conference of representatives of the financial sections of local Soviets held in Moscow in May 1918 under the auspices of the People's Commissariat of Internal Affairs, the rapporteur advocated the complete separation of local finances from central control.
-This drew a rebuke from Lenin, who argued that "democratic centralism" was a condition of the financial reforms demanded by the new régime.3 But relations between central and local finance remained chaotic throughout 1918.
+But, as the central authority gradually began to assert itself, this procedure, notwithstanding its revolutionary credentials, encountered strong opposition from the People's Commissariat of Finance (Narkomfin), partly, perhaps, as an offence to financial purists, partly as an encroachment on the taxing prerogatives of the central government.
+At the end of March 1918 the commissariat issued a circular to local authorities prohibiting this practice.
+The local Soviets, supported by the People's Commissariat of Internal Affairs, protested against this interference with their autonomous rights.
+VTsIK, by ruling in

-1 Sobranie Uzakonenii, 1917-1918, No. 5, art.
+&lt;sup>1 Sobranie Uzakonenii, 1917-1918, No. 5, art.
 71; No. 12, art.
 169.

-3 Abuses naturally occurred in the assessment and levying of these contributions: Gukovsky, the People's Commissar for Finance, instanced a case where 2 million rubles had been demanded from a small town of 5000 inhabitants in the province of Perm (Trudy I Vserossiiskogo S''ezda Sovetov Narodnogo Khozyaistva (1918), p.
+&lt;sup>3 Abuses naturally occurred in the assessment and levying of these contributions: Gukovsky, the People's Commissar for Finance, instanced a case where 2 million rubles had been demanded from a small town of 5000 inhabitants in the province of Perm (Trudy I Vserossiiskogo S"ezda Sovetov Narodnogo Khozyaistva (1918), p.
 142).